 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

 Recently, I wrote why I selected Southwest as the airline on my AMEX Business Platinum card.

 I think the 50% points back perk opens up a terrific new way to use AMEX Membership Rewards points for Southwest flights.

 But unlike other airlines in the AMEX Pay With Points program, you can NOT book Southwest flights online through the AMEX travel portal.

 I’ll provide a step-by-step guide for using AMEX Membership Rewards points to book Southwest flights!

 American Express Business Platinum Southwest Airlines

-To use AMEX Membership Rewards points for Southwest flights, you must have The Enhanced Business Platinum® Card from American Express OPEN.
+To use AMEX Membership Rewards points for Southwest flights, you must have The Business Platinum® Card from American Express OPEN.
 And Southwest has to be your selected airline!

 Keep in mind, you can combine points from other AMEX Membership Rewards cards, like the Premier Rewards Gold Card from American Express, to use towards Southwest flights.
 But you’ll need the Business Platinum card to use Pay With Points for Southwest flights.

 Then, you’ll call AMEX Membership Rewards to credit your points, which will offset the purchase.